lewinschmitt/lewinschmitt.github.io/index.md

   - image_path: https://raw.githubusercontent.com/lewinschmitt/lewinschmitt.github.io/main/assets/img/code.jpg
     alt: "A picture of code"
     title: "How I do it"
     excerpt: "Mixed methods researcher here.
 From a methodological point of view, I'm curious about the use of computational methods in IR and political science.
-In particular, I enjoy learning more about text mining, NPL and machine learning techniques."
+In particular, I enjoy learning more about text mining, NLP and machine learning techniques."
   - image_path: https://raw.githubusercontent.com/lewinschmitt/lewinschmitt.github.io/main/assets/img/profilepic.jpg
     alt: "A picture of myself"
     title: "What else I do"